How to communicate in a relationship

 Take the Power of Two Relationship Quiz.Begin the Relationship Quiz

 A big part of how to communicate in a relationship is keeping the tone positive and supportive.
 Remember, you're on the same team here!
 Start by deleting “But”.
 “But” is a little word with big consequences.
 It actually canceles out what your partner just said and sets you pulling against each other.
 Also, avoid joking or poking fun at your spouse.
 What you may find funny could be a hidden sore spot and be very hurtful.

 2) See things from your spouse’s point of view.

 You don’t need to agree with your spouse (hey, you’re two different people after all!), but you should take time to understand his or her underlying concerns.
 A lot of arguments stem from focusing on solutions—and there are lots of ways of solving a problem once you know what the concern is.
 Once you’ve both stated your worries and desires, you can work together to find a satisfying solution.
 Being flexible is a key part of communicating well and it's critical for making a relationship last.

 If you’re going to broach a sensitive subject, make sure both of you are fed, rested and comfortable.
 Chances are much higher that the conversation will blow up if you’re cranky to begin with!
 And remember, if you start to get angry, take a break!
 Put the talk on hold—drink some water, go for a short walk, or anything else calming—and then return once you’ve both calmed down.

 These are only broad tips for how to communicate in a relationship.
 There are tons of other easy tricks that will make you a communication pro!
 Delve into Power of Two’s extensive library of activities for fun videos, flash games, and worksheets you can do alone or with your spouse.
-Sign up today and get a FREE 3-Day trial to check it all out!
+Become a member today!
 Plus you can always ask your personal coach for advice on how to approach a sensitive topic.